Presentation

 You can choose from 6 curricula:

-- China, Korea or Japan: each offers a three-year language programme selected respectively from Chinese, Korean or Japanese, plus a second one-year language course chosen from: Ainu, Arabic, Armenian, Cantonese, Chinese, Korean, Hebrew, Japanese, Hindi, Mongolian, Modern Greek, Persian, Sanskrit, Thai, Tibetan, Turkish, Urdu Vietnamese.
+- China, Korea or Japan: each one offers a three-year language programme selected respectively from Chinese, Korean or Japanese, plus a second one-year language course chosen from: Ainu, Arabic, Armenian, Cantonese, Chinese, Korean, Hebrew, Japanese, Hindi, Mongolian, Persian, Sanskrit, Thai, Tibetan, Turkish, Urdu Vietnamese.

-- Middle East and Africa: first language Arabic (three years of Literary Arabic and two compulsory years of a dialect variety) plus a second one-year language chosen from Armenian, Hebrew, Persian, Turkish, Urdu.
-Introductory courses in Syriac, Coptic, Ethiopic and Swahili are also available.
+- The Arab world and Africa: first language Arabic (three years of Literary Arabic and one compulsory year of a dialect variety) plus a second one-year language chosen from Armenian, Hebrew, Persian, Turkish, Urdu.
+Introductory courses in Coptic or Azeri are also available.

-- Eurasia: first language chosen from Armenian, Hebrew, Modern Greek, Persian, Russian, Turkish.
-Second language (for two years) chosen from Arabic, Armenian, Hebrew, Modern Greek, Persian, Russian, Turkish.
-Introductory courses in Azeri, Coptic, Mongolian and Syriac are also available.
+- Middle East and Eurasia: first language chosen from Armenian, Hebrew, Modern Greek, Persian, Russian, Turkish.
+Second language (for three years) chosen from Arabic, Armenian, Hebrew, Modern Greek, Persian, Russian, Turkish.
+Introductory courses in Azeri, Coptic and Mongolian are also available.

 After graduation